Rigshospitalet-KFNM/DicomNode/tutorials/create_a_pipeline.md

 * `response_address` - A `Dicomnode.lib.dimse.Address` - which represent the last association to send picture to this patient.
 Take the running example, if our PET and CT picture originate from two different sources, the response address is last to add studies to the Patient.

+You should now hopefully have all the data that you need to perform your post processing.

 #### Building new Dicom Series

-After applying some post processing to an image, you need to return to the Dicom format.
-For this you need a header and a specialized factory.

-Both base classes can be found in `dicomnode.lib.dicom_factory`.

-* `Blueprint` - A static blueprint for a dicom series
-* `DicomFactory` - Factory that build dicom series.

-Building a new dicom series happens in three steps.

-1. A `Blueprint` and Specialized `DicomFactory` is given to an AbstractPipeline
-2. A Father dicom Series and a `Blueprint` produce a `SeriesHeader`
-3. A `SeriesHeader` and an image produces the new Dicom Series.

-You'll have to perform step 3 in the processing function.
+For most applications you need to return a dicom series, using the previous datasets.

-For a more in-depth tutorial, see [Create a dicom Series](tutorials/create_a_dicom_series.md)
+This library provides some tool to help with this explained in: [Create a dicom Series](tutorials/create_a_dicom_series.md)

 ### Exporting Data